 The COVID pandemic is ongoing and the future impact on the economy, the real estate market and REA Group remains unknown.
-The Board is, therefore, delaying any remuneration decisions related to FY21 and beyond, and cannot confirm any changes in this remuneration report.
+The Board is therefore delaying any remuneration decisions as they relate to FY21 and beyond and cannot confirm any changes in this remuneration report.